richaSha/Anagrams-and-Antigrams/README.md

 *Account for multiple words being anagrams or "antigrams"
 	* Example input1:!! racecar !!
 	* Example input2:!!
+Mom !!
-Mom !!These words have no letter matches and are antigrams
+	* Example output:These words have no letter matches and are antigrams

+*If words aren't anagrams, return how many letters from the argument are actual matches with the receiver
+	* Example input1:cat
+	* Example input2:batty
+	* Example output:These words aren't anagrams but 2 letters match: a,t

+*If same letter three consecutive times in words
+	* Example input1:caaaar
+	* Example input2:raaaat
+	* Example output:You need to input actual words!

 ## Known Bugs